volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

         include_ip_reputation = true
         // One of the arguments from this list "exclude_non_existent_url_activity include_non_existent_url_activity_custom include_non_existent_url_activity_automatic" must be set exclude_non_existent_url_activity = true
+        // One of the arguments from this list "exclude_rate_limit include_rate_limit" must be set include_rate_limit = true
-        // One of the arguments from this list "include_waf_activity exclude_waf_activity" must be set include_waf_activity = true
+        // One of the arguments from this list "exclude_waf_activity include_waf_activity" must be set exclude_waf_activity = true
       }
     }
   }